covalent-reality-ar/AR.js-Template/README.md

 ### 7. Create model using Blender
 1. Download the latest version of [Blender](https://www.blender.org/)
 2. a.
 If the version is above 2.80 then enable the GLTF 2.0 plugin by going to File>User Preferences>Add-ons and make sure GLTF 2.0 is checked.
 b.
-If the version is less than 2.80 then download the GLTF 2.0 coverter [repository](https://github.com/KhronosGroup/glTF-Blender-IO#installation) copy the addons/io_scene_gltf2 folder into the scripts/addons/ directory of the Blender installation.
+If the version is less than 2.80 then download the GLTF 2.0 converter [repository](https://github.com/KhronosGroup/glTF-Blender-IO#installation) copy the addons/io_scene_gltf2 folder into the scripts/addons/ directory of the Blender installation.
 Then enable the GLTF 2.0 plugin by going to File>User Preferences>Add-ons and make sure GLTF 2.0 is checked.
 3. Make you model in Blender.
 I recommend looking up a reference image of the thing you want to make and dragging and dropping it into the window.
 Then you can hit the 5 num pad key and the 7 num pad key to go into orthographic view and top view.
 From here you can trace the image using the knife tool(shift+s) and extrude(e key while plane is selected) the plane you create from tracing it.
 This may take a lot of looking up Blender tutorials online.
 4. Add materials using the Blender color materials and following the [tutorial] (https://medium.com/@matthewmain/how-to-import-a-3d-blender-object-into-a-three-js-project-as-a-gltf-file-5a67290f65f2).
 Export as glb or embedded gltf as it packages all the files together and is easier to use.